 Marilyn Grunzweig Geller, Chief Executive Officer

-Marilyn is Chief Executive Officer for Celiac Disease Foundation (CDF), the nation’s leading voluntary health organization for celiac disease and gluten sensitivity.
+Marilyn G. Geller is Chief Executive Officer for Celiac Disease Foundation.
 For 14 years, Marilyn’s son suffered with debilitating symptoms despite seeking help from innumerable health professionals.
 A chance blood draw revealed celiac disease was the cause of his suffering.
 From that day forward, Marilyn, a longtime healthcare executive, became active in celiac disease advocacy, joining the CDF National Board of Directors.
 In 2012, Marilyn succeeded Founder Elaine Monarch as Chief Executive Officer.

 Because of her in-depth knowledge of the issues surrounding celiac disease, Marilyn has become a primary spokesperson on the gluten-free labeling issue.
 She has been featured nationally on the Hallmark Channel’s Home and Family Show, internationally on television networks in Europe and the Middle East, and in numerous newspapers and magazines, including USA Today, National Geographic and Gluten-Free Living.

 Marilyn brings more than 20 years of management experience in healthcare and IT operations.
 A former Los Angeles County and UCLA hospital administrator and RAND Corporation researcher, she is a co-founder of Medversant Technologies, where she was responsible for the company’s strategic direction and is the lead inventor of the company’s patented technologies.
 Marilyn’s nonprofit experience includes board positions with the Olive View-UCLA Foundation, UCLA Health Services Alumni Association and Alpha Chi Omega.